Trainwreck: Woodstock '99: Release

 The trailer for Trainwreck: Woodstock '99 was released on July 20, 2022, and the documentary was released on Netflix on August 3, 2022.

 Reception

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 86% based on 21 reviews and a weighted average rating of 6.8/10.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 88% based on 24 reviews and a weighted average rating of 7/10.
 The website's consensus reads, "Harrowing but enlightening, Trainwreck is a comprehensive investigation into the structural forces that led to one of the music industry's most infamous disasters."
 On Metacritic, it was given a normalized score of 76 out of 100 based on 7 critics, indicating "generally favorable reviews".

+The series entered the Netflix charts at No. 8, with.
+20.3 million hours viewed.
+Netflix would in 2025 revive the Trainwreck name for more documentaries on infamous events, such as The Astroworld Tragedy, Mayor of Mayhem, Poop Cruise, The Cult of American Apparel, and The Real Project X.